 Machine translation saves you on costs and may significantly shorten your translation lead times.
 However, machine translation is not equally suitable for all texts and language combinations.
 It is often necessary to post-edit the translated text.
 We will be happy to help you choose the best approach.

-The quality of translation machine translation engines, such as Google Translate and Microsoft Translator, and the translations they produce, keep improving.
-A lot of progress has been made since the first attempts in the 1950s: especially in the past few years.
+The quality of machine translation engines, such as Google Translate and Microsoft Translator, and the translations they produce, keeps improving.
+A lot of progress has been made since the first machine translation attempts in the 1950s, especially in the past few years.
 The output of machine translation engines is now of such quality that it can provide a realistic alternative to the quality of human translation according to an ISO 17100 process.

-You can weigh quality, lead times and costs against each other when making important choices for your business. or example, consider reviews on websites such as Booking.com and Airbnb.
-These are machine-translated, so the quality of the translations leaves something to be desired.
-But without machine translation, translating these texts would be infeasible because of the large volume and the costs and lead times that come with it.
+You can weigh quality, lead time and cost against each other when making important choices for your business.
+For example, consider reviews on websites such as Booking.com and Airbnb.
+These are machine-translated, so the quality of the translations leaves to be desired.
+But without machine translation, translating these texts would be unfeasible because of the large volume and the costs and lead times that come with it.

 We invite you to consider the following things regarding your texts:

 The answers to these questions will be different for every text.
 What answers would you give when considering the following examples?

 Thanks to recent progress in the field of machine translation, valuable new options are now available to you for the translation of your texts.
-We would be pleased to help you in making the right choices and implementing effective processes to carry them out.
+We would be pleased to help you make the right choices and implement effective processes based on that.

 If you opt for machine translation, you will have multiple options to choose from.
-Two basic options are available.
+Two main options are available.